The best ways to redeem Southwest Rapid Rewards points

 You can redeem Rapid Rewards points for various experiences, such as tours, museum admission and activities.
 The pricing varies quite a bit with each item on the list – some experiences appear to be overpriced, but there are some good deals to be found here and there (and some unique ideas for activities on your next trip), so the list is worth a look.

 As mentioned, Southwest keeps your redemption options simple.
 While you have a few different options for redeeming points, you should probably stick to redeeming points for airfare – more specifically, Wanna Get Away fares.
-You can count on getting around 1.6 value on each point that you redeem for a Wanna Get Away fare – this is a great value, why settle for anything else?
+You can count on getting around 1.6 value on each point that you redeem for a Wanna Get Away fare.

 The best card for Southwest flyers